 Solar electronics vendors like Tigo, SolarBridge, Azuray, National Semiconductor Petra Solar and Enphase Energy share a common goal: to wring out inefficiencies in conventional solar arrays.
 Where they differ is how they accomplish that goal.
 The cost, benefits, flaws and strengths of each approach will likely be a hot topic in solar over the next two years.

-Mergers, acquisitions and strategic partnerships with large panel makers will also likely occur and determine winners and losers.
+.
 We will talk quite a bit about this at the Networked Solar Conference taking place January 25 and 26.

 Tigo’s technology essentially deceives the inverter through two components: its solar Maximizer, which gets clipped to the back of a solar panel, and the Maximizer Monitoring Unit, a centralized computer that communicates with the Maximizer.